cookpad/StringsPatcher/readme.md

 `syncStringPatches` expose next optional params:

  * *worksheetName*: the worksheet name (The spreadsheet may be composed by several worksheets).
 This param has as default value the versionCode of the application.
-That way, your spreadsheet should have as many worksheets as release versions (1,2,3,4,...)
+That way, your spreadsheet should have as many worksheets as release versions (1,2,3,4,...).
  * *locale*: the locale used to filter strings.
 As default value the system locale is assigned.
- * *printLogs*: if true, errors are printed to the standard android output.
-By default, takes `BuildConfig.DEBUG` flag as its value.
+ * *logger*: callback function to listen for errors emission.
+As default a dummy implementation does nothing.
- * *googleCredentials*: only supply these credentials if the spreadSheet has private access
+ * *googleCredentials*: only supply these credentials if the spreadSheet has private access.

+Once StringPatches has been initalized, in order to access the patches, you must retrieve string resources at runtime by calling either `Context::getSmartString` or `Resources::getSmartString`.

+If there is no patch for a given key, the library fallbacks to the system resources.